 How do we train?

 We are a group of gymnasts of skill levels ranging from complete beginners to competitive gymnasts.
 Accordingly, average attendance of our training sessions varies from every once in a while to several times a week.
-Whilst doing gymnastics is in all probability the best method for conditioning, we also have some strength & conditioning (S&C) sessions available on Saturdays.
 All sessions have a British Gymnastics coach present who leads a structured session who those who want to take part, but there is also always the option to train independently too.
 We warm-up together as a whole club and then split off into structured or independent/gymnast-led.
-While gymnastics can be a competitive sport and we do tend to get ambitious in the run up to Varsity, we understand that the ultimate aim is to experiment, progress individually, relax from academic work, make friends, and have fun.
+While gymnastics can be a competitive sport and we do tend to get ambitious in the run up to Varsity, the ultimate aim is to experiment, progress individually, relax from academic work, make friends, and have fun.

 When do we train?